gdwgi1225/WallProxy/README.md

+Changes
+===
+Since the development of Wallproxy has stopped, I've just modified the `proxy.ini` to make it easier to co-operate with XX-NET.
+I've also included more changes for security and compatibility.

 wallproxy
 ===
 New version of wallproxy, a general purpose proxy framework in Python.
 It can run on Python 2.5/2.6/2.7, and an Python environment with ssl, pyOpenSSL, gevent is recommended.